 Exploiting Pokemon to further your own ambitions is encouraged, unless you wear a uniform with an R on it.

 It's OK to treat your Pokemon like garbage, but your rival?
-Ohhhh no freaking way.
+Ohhhh no freaking way, unless it's Gary Oak.

 Faun over every female nurse and police officer with Bishie Sparkle POWAH!
 Then, enjoy getting cockblocked via a redhead, glasses-wearing pipsqueak, or a neurotoxic prostate exam from a frog.